PatrickYuen/WhereIsThis/README.md

 My exploration in google chrome extensions + google maps api

 In Progress:
-Better Popup positioning and style //Bug with scrollbar during hidden
+Better Popup positioning and style

 tooltips with interesting info